Arun-K-Ram/Arun-K-Ram/README.md

 ### 🔭 I’m currently working on

-I am currently venturing and trying out different projects which are related to Natural Language Processing, Image Processing, Ensemble Methods, Data Wrangling, Data Visualization, Data Warehousing, Quantitative Methods.
+I am currently venturing and trying out different projects which are related to Natural Language Processing, Image Processing, Data Augmentation, Ensemble Methods, Data Wrangling, Data Visualization, Data Warehousing, Quantitative Methods.
 I have previously worked on three projects in Neural Networks which was based on Natural Language Processing and Image Processing.

 ### 🌱 I’m currently learning

-I am trying to improve my knowledge on cloud computing and Data lake.
+My primary focus is to improve my knowledge on cloud computing and Data lake.

 ### 📫 How to reach me: